particl/particl-desktop/issue_template.md

 This is the issue template.
 Everything is optional, but the more you supply, the better.
-Please use short decriptive titles for issues.
+Please use short descriptive titles for issues.

 # Describe bug/issue